 Can a course be cancelled after I sign my contract?

-See CA Appendix C. A course can be cancelled by your Dean if enrollment is insufficient.
+See CA Appendix C. A course can be cancelled by your Dean if enrolment is insufficient.
 Enrolment criteria vary among Departments/Faculties.
 While you are entitled to an indemnity, certain rules apply.
-Contact email@example.com immediately if your course gets cancelled for any reason so we can verify the reasons and circumstances.
+Contact firstname.lastname@example.org immediately if your course gets cancelled for any reason so we can verify the reasons and circumstances.

 4. COURSE EVALUATIONS